Flavors: Vanilla, Chocolate, Unflavored, Coffee

 If you’re one of the few that doesn’t mind a chalky texture, I think you’ll really enjoy the taste of this.

 Garden of Life Raw Fit has a reasonable nutritional profile and price, right around the average of the ~20 protein powders I’ve reviewed so far.
+You can see how it matches up on my page of the top vegan protein powder supplements.

 However, it mixes very poorly, and while it’s drinkable, it has an extremely strong chalky texture and aftertaste.